zumrudu-anka/imageAI-object-detection-tracking-on-video/README.md

 ## Installation

-- Clone this repo to your local machine using `https://github.com/zumrudu-anka/imageAI-object-detection-on-video.git`
+- Clone this repo to your local machine with using `git clone https://github.com/zumrudu-anka/imageAI-object-detection-on-video.git` command
 - Go to the project folder
 - run `python -m venv myvenv` for create virtual environment which name is myvenv
 - run `pip install -r requirements`